 Watermelon gazpacho usually disappoints with savory flavors overpowering the sweet watermelon, or the sugary fruit drowning out the other flavors.
 This recipe gets it just right.
 Leave out the watermelon juice, add some cumin and serve this as a salsa over fried fish tacos.

-In this video, chef and story-teller Jonathan Bardzik demonstrates how to grow and cook with award-winning All-America Selections winning varieties.
-A printable recipe card is below.
+In this video, chef and storyteller Jonathan Bardzik demonstrates how to grow and cook with award-winning All-America Selections winning varieties.
+Download a printable recipe card.

 Watermelon Mini Love